 You may get excuses when you invite friends and family for grilled lamb chops.
 Many people think lamb has too strong a flavor and will tell you that they just don't like it.
 The average American eats less than 1 pound of lamb per year.

 If most people had a taste of a good, properly cooked lamb chop, they would change their tune.
 If you know the tricks to select a good lamb chop and grill and season it right, you may convert your family and friends to enjoying this great meat.

 Start by selecting the right chop.
 This requires a careful examination of the label and possibly a short conversation with a butcher.
 What you are looking for is a loin, rib, or sirloin chop.
 If you get a shoulder or leg chop you'll need to use a marinade to make it tender.

 The chops you choose should have a light red, finely textured meat with smooth, white fat.
 Marbling is not as important with lamb as it is with beef, but the fat on your chops should be evenly distributed.
 Also, the chops should be a little bit more than an inch thick.

-American lamb has a milder flavor than New Zealand or Australian lamb because it is often fed grain rather than being pastured on grass.
-If you are serving guests who say they don't like the flavor of lamb, choose American lamb and steer away from those labeled "grass-fed" or "grass finished," which will have a stronger flavor.
+American lamb has a milder flavor than New Zealand or Australian lamb because it is often fed grain rather than being pastured on the grass.
+If you are serving guests who say they don't like the flavor of lamb, choose American lamb and steer away from those labeled "grass-fed" or "grass-finished," which will have a stronger flavor.
 Once you've shown them what good lamb tastes like, you can begin to explore those types.